SamAllen06/lake_temp_work/test_results/updated_combinatorial_timing.md

 | 4                     | 88.892              | 0.382                     |
 | 5                     | 1155.359            | 16.407                    |

-### Cases Including Only Constants Originally Believed to have Effects on Output
+### Cases Including Only Constants Originally Believed to Affect Outputs

 #### ACTS